SkelliBoi/Humble-Warden/README.md

 2. It will ask you to press any button.
 Do so (spacebar is fine).

-## Unlcok LAA for the .exe file
+## Unlock LAA for the launcher

-The .exe file for the base game isn't large address aware.
+The launcher for the base game isn't large address aware.
 The modlist should automatically replace the .exe file with a working one, but just in case it doesn't work, I would recommend using the following program <https://www.techpowerup.com/forums/threads/large-address-aware.112556/> to update the launcher ("Just a Humble Warden\Stock Game\bin_ship\daorigins.exe").

 ## Starting the game